Ph.D. in Communication Sciences and Disorders

 To pass the Comprehensive Examination, the student must receive a favorable vote of at least two thirds of the Doctoral Committee.
 Failure of the Comprehensive Examination will result in termination of the student's program.
 The Chair of the Doctoral Committee will inform the student of the faculty's vote following the examination and will review the Committee's evaluations with the student.

 The Comprehensive Examination is intended to reflect the culmination of significant study and the acquisition of significant expertise by the student.
 It is intended as a demonstration of the student's breadth of knowledge as well as depth of knowledge.
 Preparation for the Comprehensive Examination requires significant effort and study by the student.
 This preparation will include academic course work, independent reading courses, research colloquia, informal discussion groups with peers and faculty, conferences, independent reading and study organized by the student, and so forth.
 Students are encouraged to begin preparation for their Comprehensive Examination well in advance of the actual examination date as acquisition of the necessary knowledge and expertise requires a significant time commitment.
+A doctoral student becomes a doctoral candidate upon successful completion of the comprehensive examination.

 When a period of more than six years has elapsed between passing the Comprehensive Examination and completing the doctoral program, the Graduate School requires the student to pass a second Comprehensive Examination.
 The intent of this second examination is to ensure that the student has continued to keep pace with the research and clinical developments in the field and to ensure that his/her knowledge is current and comprehensive.